wsw70/jsony/README.md

 Reading and writing JSON files requires lines and lines of the same code (reading, marshaling, `if err != nil` ...).
 It is time to simplify this by having a few helper functions for these common tasks.

+The idea of `jsony` was inspired by [`resty`](https://github.com/go-resty/resty), a wonderful package which immensly simplifies HTTP calls ❤️.

 ## Usage

 ### Importing